alpha22jp/simplenote2.el/README.md

 ### Tags support

 Tags attached to each note are displayed on the notes list of the browser.
 You can filter the notes list with specified tags by `M-x simplenote2-filter-notes-by-tag`.
 This command interactively asks you the name of tags.
 You can input multiple tag names until you just input [Enter].
-After this command, the only notes which have the either of tags you specified will be displayed. `C-u M-x simplenote2-filter-notes-by-tag` unsets the filter.
+Tag name completion by [Tab] is available.
+After inputing tags, the only notes which have the either of tags you specified will be displayed. `C-u M-x simplenote2-filter-notes-by-tag` unsets the filter.

 You can also specify the default filter by setting the variable `simplenote2-filter-note-tag-list` in your `.emacs` like below.